Boson Stars Hosting Black Holes: Boson star density profile around black holes

 As we are interested in scalar masses around $m \sim 10^{-20}\text{--}10^{-14}~\text{eV}$, the high occupation number allows the bosons to condense into their lowest momentum state and behave as a single macroscopic fluid.
 We then proceed with a mean-field approximation and decompose the condensate using a Madelung transformation \cite{madelung1927quantum}

 which we substitute into \eqref{eq:GNP}.
 Separating out the real and imaginary parts yields

 where we have defined the fluid velocity $\vec{u} \equiv \vec{\nabla} S/m$.
-In what follows, we will focus on the case of hydrostatic equilibrium, where $\vec{u} = 0$, and the solutions are time-independent.
-The total boson star mass, $M$, is defined from its density profile $\rho(\vec{r})$:
+In what follows, we will focus on the case of hydrostatic equilibrium, where $\vec{u} = 0$, and the solutions are time independent.
+The total boson star mass, $M$, is defined from its density profile $\rho(\vec{r})$,